yashpatel5400/yashpatel5400.github.io/index.md

 I have significant coding experience in <b>C++, Python/PyTorch, OpenGL/GLSL, OpenCL, and Unity</b> and research experience in <b>uncertainty quantification, robust/convex optimization, rare-event detection, control theory, and PDE surrogate modeling</b>.
 I am most excited in working on using ML for accelerating scientific discovery.

+I am also currently in the midst of formalizing (using <a href="https://lean-lang.org/">Lean</a>) and packaging my research projects in my <a href="https://ypatel.io/leanpaper/">LeanPaper</a> project.

 <div class="timeline-section">
 <div class="timeline">
 <div class="timeline-item">